Frozen Embryo Transfer (FET): A Detailed Guide

 Why Choose a Frozen Embryo Transfer?

-There are three main reasons why patients may choose a frozen embryo transfer.
+There are three primary reasons why patients may opt for a frozen embryo transfer.

 Medically Advised